About

 Annie was born and raised in Berens River, Manitoba.
 She obtained a B.Ed. degree and Post Baccalaureate Diploma in Education from University of Manitoba.
 After graduating, she began teaching at Children of the Earth High School, Winnipeg, Manitoba.
 Subject areas: Gr.9-12 Ojibwe, Gr.10 History, Gr.10 Art and Language Arts (team teaching).
 She also taught at Red River College, Winnipeg, Manitoba (1999-2017) in the Aboriginal Language Specialist Diploma Program, Self-Government Administration Diploma Program – History, Intro to Canadian Law, Ethics and Seminar on Traditional Teachings; Biindigen Upgrading Program, now APCET- Communications, Aboriginal History, and Community Economic Development Diploma Program (CD\CED)- Aboriginal History & Culture and Political Context in CD.

-Boozhoo, aaniin, gikinoo’omaaganag (greetings, students)
+Boozhoo, aaniin, gikinoo’omaaganag (greetings, students!)

-Curriculum Developer/Instructor – Delaney Appleyard
+Curriculum Developer/Instructor – Elliot Quade

 Curriculum Developer/Instructor – Vibhu Vashisht